 Features of Mansabdari System

-• Mansabdars had to maintain the civil, military, and administrative responsibilities.
+- Mansabdars had to maintain civil, military, and administrative responsibilities.

-• Apart from the mansabdari army, the emperor had his own forces named ‘Ahadi’, ‘Dakhili’, and ‘Barawardi’.
-Ahadi: Gentlemen troopers.
+- Apart from the mansabdari army, the emperor had his own forces named ‘Ahadi’, ‘Dakhili’, and ‘Barawardi’.
+Ahadi refers to gentlemen troopers.
 These soldiers stayed in the court and were appointed by the emperor himself.
 They worked as Royal Bodyguards from one perspective and received ‘Shahi’ status.
-Dakhili: state directly employed soldiers.
+Dakhili refers to state-directly employed soldiers.
 However, the Sultan did not keep them close to himself, and they did not receive Shahi status.
-Barawardi: temporarily appointed cavalry.
+And Barawardi refers to temporarily appointed cavalry.

 Evolution of the Mansabdari System